eduardom4020/react-radio/README.md

 ----

-This is an radio app mockup, made in React Native.
+This is an radio app mockup, made initialy in React Native.
 It main propourse is to select some radio and get the feedback on screen by seeing that the selected radio's name is in the application's footer.
 Although it is simple, the project was executed paying attention to quality and reuse.

 ----